Getting StartedGoing Live

 PII Handling

-Configure how personally identifiable information is handled:
+Configure how personally identifiable information is handled before delivery:

 • Pass through — send PII as-is (when permitted by the vendor and your privacy policy)